Gene-Weaver/FieldPrism/README.md

 3. Install qrcode[pil]: `pip install qrcode[pil]`
 4. The FieldPrism machine learning algorithm requires PyTorch version 1.11
     - `pip install torch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0`
-5. Test the installation: `python3 test.py`
+5. Test the installation. test.py will test the QR code builder and image processing portions of FieldPrism: `python3 test.py`
+    - If you see large red messages, then the installation was not successful.
+6. Mac OS does not support the use of a GPU, so image processing will run more slowly.